yousifabosamra1/Hotel-Network-packet-tracer/README.md

-# Secure Hotel Network Infrastructure Design using Cisco Packet Tracer
+Enterprise Hotel Network Design | Cisco Packet Tracer 🏨🌐

-## Overview
-This project demonstrates the design and implementation of a secure hotel network using Cisco Packet Tracer.
-The network simulates a real-world hotel environment with multiple departments such as Reception, Administration, Guest Rooms, and IT Department, with proper segmentation and security controls.
+As part of my learning journey toward becoming a Penetration Tester, I designed and implemented a secure enterprise-level hotel network infrastructure using Cisco Packet Tracer.
+This project simulates a real-world enterprise environment and demonstrates secure network segmentation, dynamic routing, and infrastructure protection.

-## Security Implementation
-The network is secured using VLAN segmentation and controlled remote access.
-Only an authorized Test PC located in the IT Department is allowed to remotely access network devices via SSH for management purposes.
-Unauthorized devices are restricted from accessing critical network infrastructure.

-## Objectives
-- Design a secure and scalable hotel network
-- Segment departments using VLANs
-- Implement Inter-VLAN routing
-- Restrict administrative access to authorized devices only
-- Configure secure remote access using SSH
-- Provide automatic IP addressing using DHCP
+The network consists of three floors, each containing multiple departments isolated using VLANs with dedicated IP networks.
+Inter-VLAN communication is enabled using Router-on-a-Stick, while routers are interconnected using serial links and configured with OSPF to dynamically exchange routes.

-## Network Features
+Key Features

-- VLAN segmentation for each department
+VLAN segmentation for all departments

-- Inter-VLAN routing using Router-on-a-Stick
+Inter-VLAN routing (Router-on-a-Stick)

-- Secure SSH remote management
-- Access restricted to authorized Test PC only
+OSPF dynamic routing between routers

-- DHCP for automatic IP assignment
+DHCP configuration for automatic IP assignment

-- Full connectivity testing between devices
+Secure remote access using SSH

+Port Security using Sticky MAC and Shutdown mode

+Wireless network integration using Access Points

+Structured enterprise network design

+Security Implementation

+Security measures were implemented to simulate real-world enterprise protection, including SSH for secure remote management, Port Security to prevent unauthorized access, VLAN isolation to reduce attack surface, and a dedicated Test-PC to validate secure administrative access.

+Skills Demonstrated

+Enterprise Network Design, VLAN Configuration, Inter-VLAN Routing, OSPF, DHCP, SSH, Port Security, Network Segmentation, and Infrastructure Security.

-## Technologies Used
+Tools Used

-- Cisco Packet Tracer
+Cisco Packet Tracer and Cisco IOS CLI.
-- VLAN Configuration
-- Inter-VLAN Routing
-- SSH Security Configuration
-- DHCP Configuration
-- Cisco Routers and Switches

-## Security Purpose
+Purpose

-This project demonstrates enterprise-level network security practices, including access control, segmentation, and secure device management, which are essential skills for cybersecurity and penetration testing roles.
+This project is part of my cybersecurity and penetration testing learning path, helping me build strong foundations in enterprise networking and secure network infrastructure.